intelowlproject/docs/docs/IntelOwl/usage.md

 #### Creating Analyzers from the GUI

-In some cases, it's enough to provide an URL, a way to authenticate to the service and you are done if the results are available in json.
+Sometimes, it's enough to provide a URL and a way to authenticate, like an API key, to connect to the service you want to integrate.
+If the service provides results in JSON format, you will get it in the report.
 There's no need to write python code for these cases, you need to leverage the "Create analyzer" button that you can find on the top right of the Analyzers table Page.

 ![img.png](./static/analyzer_creation_btn.png)